Alex Call Player Props: Nationals vs. Phillies

-Alex Call -- with a slugging percentage of .231 in his past 10 games (including zero homers) -- will be in action for the Washington Nationals versus the Philadelphia Phillies, with Zack Wheeler on the hill, on August 8 at 4:05 PM ET.
+Alex Call and his .359 on-base percentage over his past 10 games (53 points higher than his season-long percentage), will be in action for the Washington Nationals versus the Philadelphia Phillies and Michael Lorenzen on August 9 at 6:40 PM ET.

-In his most recent game he had a hitless performance (0-for-2) against the Reds.
+He strung together two hits (going 2-for-4) in his most recent game against the Phillies.

 Alex Call Game Info & Props vs. the Phillies